ahsankhan609/first_repo/README.md

 ***

-<span style="color:#FFCA33">In this repositiory i will share my all learning reading Python, Data Science and Macihne Learning.</span>
+> In this repositiory i will share my all learning regarding Python, Data Science and Macihne Learning.

 ***